 My fail grades were converted to withdrawn, will I get a refund?

-For domestic students who have their failed units withdrawn will still be liable financially for those units if they withdraw after the census date.
-If you had extenuating circumstances that contributed to your poor performance you can apply for remission of fees with supporting evidence.
-Visit the Withdrawing without Academic Penalty webpage for more information on this process.
+Students who have their failed units withdrawn will still be liable financially for those units if they withdraw after the census date.
+If you had extenuating circumstances that contributed to your poor performance you can apply for a remission of fees with supporting evidence.
+Visit the Withdrawing Without Academic Penalty webpage for more information on this process.

 How will I receive my results?